| Education for Life: Preparing Children to Meet

 in the formal curriculum.

-The following guide is a summary of the practical and
+is a summary of the practical and profound book 'Education for Life:

-profound book 'Education for Life: Preparing Children to Meet the
+Preparing Children to Meet the Challenges'.
+Besides offering proven

-(and adults) the art of living by harmonizing book learning with direct
+methods for teaching children (and adults) the art of living by harmonizing

-life experience; it also describes the different stages of maturity from
+book learning with direct life experience; it also describes the different

-childhood to adulthood.
-To help children mature properly through these
+stages of maturity from childhood to adulthood.
+To help children mature

-stages it gives practical methods we can all use to empower them to become
+properly through these stages it gives practical methods we can all use

-well-balanced and capable young adults.
+to empower them to become well-balanced and capable young adults.

-Its author J. Donald Walters has kindly placed the whole
+Its author J. Donald

-book on the internet for free.
-For those who prefer their own hard copy,
+Walters has kindly placed the whole book on the internet for free.
+For

-it can be bought in the US directly from its publishers Crystal
+those who prefer their own hard copy, it can be bought in the US directly

 Clarity or through Amazon via the link opposite.

-Must Be Balanced by Feeling (An
+3: Reason Must Be Balanced by Feeling

 excellent explanation why)